-Spectral Lands has been performed in Aberdeen, Bangor, Birmingham, Cologne, Huddersfield, Leicester, London, Montréal and Sheffield…
+Spectral Lands has been performed in Aberdeen, Bangor, Birmingham, Brussels, Cologne, Huddersfield, Leicester, London, Montréal and Sheffield…

 “Spectral” refers to the spirit-like auras of voices, birdsong, and natural phenomena inhabiting imagined lands, and to the concept of “spectral spatiality” — the impression of spaces and spaciousness created by sounds’ behaviours and motion within the audio spectrum.
 “Lands” emerge from the relations among spectral spatiality, the physical cohabitation of sounds and listeners in space, and the environments evoked by the real or imagined sources of sounds.